3 ways the post-COVID world will be better for seniors

 Use of telehealth has more than quadrupled, says McKinsey & Company Health Care Systems, from 11% of Americans last year to more than 46% today.
 In numbers, that’s growth from 13,000 people in fee-for-service Medicare to 1.7 million per week – plus up to 13.7 million Medicare Advantage Plan members.

-One reason is to prevent possible COVID exposure.
+One reason for this telehealth growth is to prevent possible COVID exposure.
 Another is that Medicare now charges the same rates for telehealth as for in-person visits.
-They’ve also allowed audio-only telehealth doctor visits and opened up telehealth to 135 medical, specialist and therapy services [link to June 10 post]
+They’ve also allowed audio-only telehealth doctor visits and opened up telehealth to 135 medical, specialist and therapy services.

 This is a boon to seniors with mobility limitations or can no longer drive.
 Because doctors can see more patients per day with telehealth, it’s easier to schedule appointments sooner.
 And for patients recovering from surgery or with chronic conditions, it greatly reduces the risk of infection.